clementlange/symfony-api-platform-sdk/README.md

 }
 ```

+You can find many other methods in `Emonsite`, for instance getBlogPosts(), createStorageImage(), etc. Look up the class to see all available methods.

+Each derivated SDK (E-confiance, Agenda Culturel...) has its own specific methods.

-**As standalone ApiPlatformSdk :**
+### Option 2 : As standalone ApiPlatformSdk :

-The SDK can also be used as standalone, without specific SDK loaded.
+The SDK can also be used as standalone, to work with any API using API Platform, but without using any specific derivated SDK.

 You will have to explicitly declare API URL, format, and credentials / request for authorization token (if applicable).

-Example controller using ApiPlatformSdk as standalone :
+Example controller using `ApiPlatformSdk` as standalone :

 ```php
 use App\Service\ApiPlatformSdk\ApiPlatformSdk;